How Does a Reciprocating Pump Work? (3D Animation Style Guide)

 Main Functions

-• Creates vacuum during suction stroke
+• Creates a vacuum during the suction stroke

-• Compresses liquid during delivery stroke
+• Compresses liquid during the delivery stroke

 • Generates high discharge pressure